Hudson Hornet: Legacy

 The 1951 Hudson Hornet was selected as the "Car of the Year" in a book profiling seventy-five years of noteworthy automobiles by automotive journalist Henry Bolles Lent.

 The Disney/Pixar film Cars and several spin-off video games featured a 1951 Hornet named Doc Hudson, a retired Piston Cup champion who raced as the "Fabulous Hudson Hornet".
 He was voiced by Paul Newman, who was an avid auto-racing enthusiast.
 The Piston Cup is the Cars franchise's version of the Winston Cup Series, which changed names several times since its inception.

+Konami subsidiary Hudson Soft's mascot, Hachisuke, is a hornet in reference to the Hudson Hornet.

 Revivals of the Hornet model name

 For the 1970 model year, American Motors resurrected the Hornet name for their new compact car that replaced the Rambler American (see AMC Hornet).

 In 2006, a small, front-wheel-drive concept car called Hornet was designed and developed by Dodge.

 For the 2023 model year, Stellantis resurrected the Hornet name for their new SUV, a version of the Alfa Romeo Tonale marketed in the U.S. under the Dodge brand.